Team612/CodeConventions/C_LANGUAGE_CONVENTIONS.md

 ## Header Files

 ### Guards
-Every header file **must** have the `#pragma once` includeguard at the beginning of the file. #define includeguards are not acceptable.
+Every header file **must** be wrapped in an include guard, which prevents them from being compiled multiple times.
+This is best accomplished through the use of a `#pragma once` compiler macro at the beginning of the file.
+Eclipse-default `#define` style include guards will not be permitted.

 ### `using namespace` Statements
 Statements beginning with `using namespace` should never be used in header